 I felt helpless.
 I read everything I could to learn how to live my life in spite of the disease.
 Armed with information, I set out to fight the battle against Parkinson’s

 Today, I’m able to teach and play golf again.* I talk about PD with doctors and other Parkinson’s Patients.
 Every day, I learn more about this disease is still in it’s impact on the body and spirit.

 My disease is still in it’s early stages, so I don’t have any tremors.
-I’m taking medicine, including a drug called Mirapex ( pramipexole dihydrochloride tablets), one of a class of medications called dopamine agonists.
+I’m taking medicine, including a drug called Mirapex ( pramipexole dihydrochloride tablets), one of a class of medications called A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists.
 I’m excersing (I find yoga and golf especially helpful) and I welcome the support of my family and friends.